j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 You may also be interested in if the genes your differential peaks are near happen to be similar in any way.
 This is where pathway enrichment analyses come in handy.
 [GREAT](http://bejerano.stanford.edu/great/public/html/index.php) is my personal favorite tool for this, as all it requires is a list of genomic regions and will perform all the gene ontology (GO) analyses you'll ever need.
 It hits a lot of databases.

 [AME](http://meme-suite.org/tools/ame) is what I typically use for motif enrichment analyses, which are useful if you want some idea of what transcription factors may be enacting the changes in binding you've found.
 It's part of the enormous MEME suite, which also has a ton of other tools if you're doing TF ChIP or trying to determine the binding motif for a transcription factor/protein that doesn't have a known one.

+### With DiffBind
+`DiffBind` is a nifty R package written by the same group that did `ChIPQC` - it even uses the same sample sheet.
+Remove any poor quality samples before this step and be sure to add any metadata you may need to the sample sheet (Treatment, Conditions, etc).